If you want to get published, there’s no way around it. You need to write a synopsis for your book.

 This gives the reader the idea of the genre and type of book they’re about to read.
 But most importantly, it gives you – the writer – an idea of what sorts of details to include (and how to map out your Chapter Outlines).

-I’d imagine the full synopsis of Almost French would have detailed the cultural clashes in even more detail – perhaps even mentioning the scenes with some of Frederic’s social circle, etc.
+I’d imagine the full synopsis of Almost French would have detailed the cultural clashes in even more detail – perhaps even mentioning key scenes with some of Frederic’s social circle, the wine-pouring incident at the dinner party, the pumice stone, etc.

 If you’re really struggling with the middle part of your synopsis, detail three to four major challenges / events that will be included in the story and devote a sentence to each.

-3: Finish with a paragraph summarizing the theme, style, questions or challenges the story raises.
+3: Finish with a paragraph summarizing the theme, style, questions or challenges the story raises, and how it differs and is similar to two or three comparative titles.

 The synopsis should include the conclusion or ‘result’ of the quest of the book, and what the reader will take away at the end of it.
-Because the synopsis isn’t the back cover blurb, you can include the ending.
-But if you don’t know it yet, just put a vague allusion to the resolution or result of the story’s quest.
+Because the synopsis isn’t the back cover blurb, you can include the ending or a hint at the question the ending resolves.
+If you don’t know it yet, just put a vague allusion to the resolution or result of the story’s quest.
 You can tweak all of this later.

 Funny, perceptive and poignant, Almost French is the story of an adventurous heart, a magical city – and finding love.